Robotic-Assisted Aortic Valve Repair

 right away after surgery.
 You should expect a little pain afterward.
 But it shouldn’t

 be severe.
 You can have pain medicine if you need it.
-You can have normal foods as
+You can have normal foods once

-Make sure someone drives you home from the hospital.
-You may also need some extra
+It is important to make sure someone drives you home from the hospital.
+You may also

-A little draining of fluid from your incisions is normal.
-Tell your healthcare provider
+A small amount of fluid draining from your incisions is normal.
+Tell your healthcare

-if you have severe draining, redness, or fever.
-Also let your healthcare provider
+provider if you have a lot of drainage, redness, or fever.
+Also let your healthcare

-know right away if you have severe symptoms like sudden shortness of breath.
-Your
+provider know right away if you have severe symptoms like sudden shortness of breath.

-stitches will be removed at a later appointment.
-Your healthcare provider will carefully
+You may have your stitches removed at a later appointment.
+Your healthcare provider

-You should need less recovery time than you would have from a standard aortic valve
+You should need less recovery time than you would have from a standard or open aortic

-replacement.
+valve replacement.
 But you still may tire easily for a while after your surgery.
-Get more
+Get

-active as soon as your healthcare provider says it is OK.
-Avoid lifting anything heavy
+more active as soon as your healthcare provider says it is OK.
+Avoid lifting anything

 exercise, diet, and wound care.
 It will help your recovery.